pratikpatil814/pratikpatil814/README.md

 🔬 My GitHub repository is my playground for sharing open-source projects, code snippets, and data science tutorials.
 I believe in the power of collaboration and community-driven learning, and I'm always eager to connect with like-minded individuals.

-🌱 When I'm not immersed in data, you'll find me honing my skills in Python, R, SQL, and various machine learning libraries.
+🌱 When I'm not immersed in data, you'll find me honing my skills in Python, R, SQL, and various machine-learning libraries.
 I also enjoy exploring new datasets and contributing to data science challenges and competitions.

-🎓 With a background in [Your Educational Background or Relevant Experience], I continue to expand my expertise through continuous learning and staying up-to-date with industry trends.
+🎓 With a background in MSC in Artificial Intelligence and Robotics, I continue to expand my expertise through continuous learning and staying up-to-date with industry trends.

 🌟 Let's harness the power of data together and make a positive impact on the world.
 Feel free to explore my projects and reach out for collaborations or discussions.
 Together, we can unlock the potential of data and machine learning!